About us

 ALWAYS bring water no matter WHAT!
 Know your physical limitations and please don't sign up for an event you question your ability.
 It's very taxing on the Sweep when individuals are much slower and have difficulty keeping up.

 *Most of my hikes are at a MODERATE pace.
 We tend to be on the faster side.
 Please be aware of this prior to signing up.
-We do have STROLL events but generally they are faster paced.

 *In almost all cases, I do not allow anyone to leave an outdoor event midstream and return back to the trailhead without being accompanied by another member.
 If you have tight plans, outdoor events can never be predicted and can last longer than what I had projected.
 PLAN ACCORDINGLY.